 There are some problems, however, with tape backup cartridges; one being that many of the older designs had a stop start effect.
 This is when the data that is being streamed on the tape cartridge falls below the minimum threshold at which the tapes were designed to transfer data.
 When this occurs, the tape has to in effect rewind to accelerate again.
 This obviously takes additional time.

 This problem was solved, when, with a later design, in the 1980s a buffer was added.
 Simply this meant that if there was no data there the tape would stop and similarly, if the buffer was full the tape would stop.
+Other than in these two circumstances the later design prevented most of the stop start function that was so troublesome in the previous designs.

 Now, most backup tapes operate a number of speeds.
 Now these tapes read what speed the computer they are attached to operate at and then factions accordingly.
 These speeds range from 50%, 75% and full speed.
 This allows fewer problems and makes accessing data easier.
 There can still be issues however.
 If a computer reads data slower than the lowest speed of tape backup cartridge there will still be a stop start effect.